Small Business Loans for Women & Other Financing Options

 The Bottom Line

-It makes sense to look into credit union loans, but make sure you qualify for membership before you apply.
+It makes sense to look into credit unions for your financing, but make sure you qualify for membership before you apply.
 Shop around to ensure you’re getting a good deal.

-There are all sorts of online small business loans for women that are now available – including crowdsourced loans, more traditional loans, even some sponsored by the Small Business Administration.
+There are all sorts of online loans for women that are now available – including crowdfunding, traditional loans, and even some sponsored by the Small Business Administration.
 These small business loans for women are aimed at a broader number of business owners than those that you would find from banks and other traditional lenders.

-Online small business loans have quick applications, and you can often get your cash much faster than through a traditional lender.
+Online loans have quick applications, and you can often get your cash much faster than through a traditional lender.
 They also tend to target more business owners with options for those with average or even bad credit, those whose businesses are still relatively new, and those who don’t need to borrow a lot of money.
-Many such financing options don’t have fees associated with their loans.
+Many such financing options don’t have any associated fees.

 The interest rates vary from lower than traditional lenders to much higher, so shop around to get a good deal.
 There are also many with the same restrictions to qualify that you would find at a bank.